-When the 382(l)(5) Exception is not applicable (either because the debtor does not qualify for it or the debtor otherwise elects not to utilize the 382(l)(5) Exception), a second special rule will generally apply to a debtor in chapter 11 (the "382(l)(6) Exception").
-When the 382(l)(6) Exception applies, a debtor corporation that undergoes an ownership change generally is permitted to determine the fair market value of its stock after taking into account the increase in value resulting from any surrender or cancellation of creditors' claims in the bankruptcy.
+When the 382(1)(5) Exception is not applicable (either because the debtor does not qualify for it or the debtor otherwise elects not to utilize the 382(1)(5) Exception), a second special rule will generally apply to a debtor in chapter 11 (the "382(1)(6) Exception").
+When the 382(1)(6) Exception applies, a debtor corporation that undergoes an ownership change generally is permitted to determine the fair market value of its stock after taking into account the increase in value resulting from any surrender or cancellation of creditors' claims in the bankruptcy.
 This differs from the ordinary rule that requires the fair market value of a debtor corporation that undergoes an ownership change to be determined before the events giving rise to the change.
-The 382(l)(6) Exception also differs from the 382(l)(5) Exception in that the debtor corporation is not required to reduce its NOLs by interest deductions in the manner described above, and the debtor may undergo a change of ownership within two years without triggering the elimination of its Pre-Change Losses.
+The 382(1)(6) Exception also differs from the 382(1)(5) Exception in that the debtor corporation is not required to reduce its NOLs by interest deductions in the manner described above, and the debtor may undergo a change of ownership within two years without triggering the elimination of its Pre-Change Losses.

-Whether the Debtors qualify for the 382(1)(5) Exception is highly fact specific and significant uncertainties exist as to the facts and law underlying this position.
-Thus, the Debtors are not certain whether they will qualify for the Section 382(1)(5) Exception or would choose to elect out of the Section 382(1)(5) Exception.
-If the Debtors do not qualify for the 382(1)(5) Exception or the Debtors elect out of the 382(1)(5) Exception, the Debtors' use of its Pre-Change Losses will be subject to the Section 382 Limitation following confirmation of the Plan, calculated under the special rule of Section 382(1)(6) of the Tax Code described above.
+Whether NGR Holding qualifies for the 382(1)(5) Exception is highly fact specific and significant uncertainties exist as to the facts and law underlying this position.
+Thus, it is not certain whether NGR Holding will qualify for the Section 382(1)(5) Exception or would choose to elect out of the Section 382(1)(5) Exception.
+If NGR Holding does not qualify for the 382(1)(5) Exception or elects out of the 382(1)(5) Exception, the use of its Pre-Change Losses will be subject to the Section 382(1)(6) of the Tax Code described above.
 However, any NOLs generated in any-post-Effective Date taxable year (including the portion of the taxable year of the ownership change following the Effective Date) should not be subject to this limitation.

-Regardless of whether the Debtors take advantage of the 382(1)(5) Exception or the 382(1)(6) Exception, the Reorganized Debtors' use of their Pre-Change Losses, if any, after the Effective Date may be adversely affected if an "ownership change" within the meaning of Section 382 of the Tax Code were to occur after the Effective Date.
+Regardless of whether NGR Holdings takes advantage of the 382(1)(5) Exception or the 382(1)(6) Exception, the Reorganized Debtors' use of their Pre-Change Losses, if any, after the Effective Date may be adversely affected if an "ownership change" within the meaning of Section 382 of the Tax Code were to occur after the Effective Date.